Reviewing MyoKardia Inc. (MYOK)'s and Assembly Biosciences Inc. (NASDAQ:ASMB)'s results | New Business Observer

 |3.00

 MyoKardia Inc. and Assembly Biosciences Inc. has shares held by institutional investors as follows: 82.09% and 89%.
-Insiders held 0.4% of MyoKardia Inc. shares.
+0.4% are MyoKardia Inc.’s share held by insiders.
 On the other hand, insiders held about 6.3% of Assembly Biosciences Inc.’s shares.

 Performance